TomaszWoloszyn983/swap-puzzle-game/readme.md

 - Persistent client-side ranking system
 - Modal-based UI architecture

-This project demonstrates practical experience with JavaScript across both client and server environments, asynchronous programming, file system management, and production debugging.
+This project demonstrates practical experience with JavaScript frontend, and Java with Spring framework for backend.
+It includes both client and server environments, asynchronous programming, file system management, and production debugging.

 ## Architecture